MelonKony/millmint/site/factbook/society/technology/aircraft/horus-class.md

 logo: /svg/crests/aero.svg
 series: aircraft

-description: The CM-100 Meteor Starliner is a spaceplane in service with Commonwealth Starlines, and operates the route between Ascension and the Moon.
+description: The Horus-class is military airship that provides early warning and surveillance for the aero services.

 series: aircraft
 draft: false